 Cortina has a complete range of winter sports facilities since hosting the Olympic Games in 1956, and annually hosts World Cup events in mid-January.
 The resort also hosts bobsled races and on-snow horse shows.
 At night, enjoy one of Cortina's exclusive night clubs and discos.
 Come ski Cortina with Ski.com.
 Just beware of the grappa bars that serve Italy's version of tequila.

 With so much of the Dolomiti Superski terrain to explore, you can bet that every level skier can find something to suit them.
 If you opt to stick to the Cortina area, you’ll also find plenty to keep every ability and preference occupied.
-Experts will find plenty of Cortina skiing to suit their preferences, but a run down Staunies, a South-facing couloir in the Cristallo ski area, earns bragging rights.
+Experts will find plenty of Cortina skiing to suit their preferences, but a run down Staunies, especially a south-facing couloir in the Cristallo ski area, earns bragging rights.
 Other quintessential expert Cortina skiing runs include Pomedes and Duc d’Aosta.
 Intermediates will find great snow conditions on the cruisers at the top of Tofana.
 There’s a famed ‘hidden valley’ red trail from the top of the Pass Falzarego tram that intermediates should not miss.
 First time and beginner skiers are best served at Cortina with a wide variety of gentle terrain on the main thoroughfares.
 A great option is to take the Skitour Olympia, which is a route directing you to all the 1956 Olympic courses.

 Speak or chat with Ski.com’s knowledgeable Mountain Vacation Specialists.